IBM-Bluemix-Docs/third-party/ts-missing-products.md

 {:tip: .tip}
 {:note: .note}
 {:troubleshoot: data-hd-content-type='troubleshoot'}
+{:beta: .beta}

 # Why can't I see the products that I'm trying to onboard?
 {: #missing-products}
 {: troubleshoot}

+The process to sell third-party software is available solely for providers that understand that the onboarding process is still under development.
+With the current release, you can bring your own licenses or deliver your third-party software for free.
+If you’re interested in trying it out, contact us at kdmeyer@ibm.com. {: beta}

 When you go to the My products page in the Partner Center, you see Getting started steps instead of a list of your products.
 {: tsSymptoms}